ornellion/100-days-of-code/log.md

 **Thoughts**:
 -->

-### Day 0: January 1, 2024
+### Day 1: January 1, 2024
-*Normally I would start on Day One but in the spirit of Computer Science, let's go with Day 0*
+*Originally started this on Day 0 but I preferred it this way*

 **Today's Progress**: